speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 In this article we are going to:

 - build out a test specification for our **Products** client-side component
-- introduce the the **intercept** method to gain fine-grained control of the data passed into our component.
+- introduce the **intercept** method to gain fine-grained control of the data passed into our component.
 This allows us to test how the component reacts to various API responses

 ---